Norfolk and Western Railway: Surviving steam locomotives

 The N&W had run excursion trains since its first days of passenger traffic, and deliberately powered them with steam engines after 1960, when most other trains had been switched to diesels.
-The excursion trains were powered by several of the N&W's famous steam locomotives, including J class #611 and A class #1218.
+The excursion trains were powered by several of the N&W's famous steam locomotives, including J class No. 611 and A class No. 1218.
 The practice continued after the 1982 merger, under the first president of the merged Norfolk Southern, Robert B. Claytor, but was finally halted in 1994.

-Today, #1218 is on static display at the Virginia Museum of Transportation in Roanoke, Virginia; locomotive #611 has been restored to working order for the VMT by the North Carolina Transportation Museum; N&W class Y6a #2156 has been brought to Roanoke from the National Museum of Transportation in St. Louis, Missouri; and Class M #475 continues to operate at the Strasburg Railroad in Strasburg, Pennsylvania, where 611 will participate in Fall 2019 for the "Reunion of Steam" event.
+Today, No. 1218 is on static display at the Virginia Museum of Transportation in Roanoke, Virginia; No. 611 has been restored to working order for the VMT by the North Carolina Transportation Museum; class Y6a No. 2156 has been brought to Roanoke from the National Museum of Transportation in St. Louis, Missouri; and class M No. 475 continues to operate at the Strasburg Railroad in Strasburg, Pennsylvania, where No. 611 participated for the "Reunion of Steam" event in fall 2019.

-N&W Class M #433 survives at the trailhead of the Virginia Creeper in Abingdon, Virginia.
-The Virginia Creeper runs on the old Right of Way of the Norfolk and Western Abingdon branch line.
+Class M No. 433 survives at the trailhead of the Virginia Creeper in Abingdon, Virginia.
+The Virginia Creeper runs on the old right-of-way where the Abingdon branch line remains.

-N&W Class E #578 survives at the Ohio Railway museum in Worthington, Ohio.
+Class E2a No. 578 is displayed at the Ohio Railway Museum in Worthington, Ohio.

 Four other engines survive known as the Lost Engines of Roanoke; a group of engines that survived in a Roanoke Scrapyard from the late 1950s until all were retrieved in 2009.
-These four engines included a Class W2 2-8-0 #917, Class M2 #1118 and #1134, and Class M2c #1151. #917 is displayed without a tender in Bellville, Ohio as a display for a restaurant.
-M2 #1118 is owned by the Roanoke Chapter Historical Society without a tender.
-M2 #1134 is displayed in Portsmouth VA at the Railroad Museum of Virginia with a tender.
-M2c #1151 is owned by the Virginia Museum of Transportation, and currently sits unrestored with a tender from an A class engine.
+These four engines included Class W2 2-8-0 No. 917, Class M2s Nos.
+1118 and #1134, and Class M2c No. 1151.
+No. 917 is displayed without a tender in Bellville, Ohio as a display for a restaurant.
+No. 1118 is owned by the Roanoke Chapter Historical Society without a tender.
+No. 1134 is displayed in Portsmouth VA at the Railroad Museum of Virginia with a tender.
+M2c No. 1151 is owned by the Virginia Museum of Transportation and currently sits unrestored with a tender from a class A.

-N&W Class Y3a #2050 is also preserved at the Illinois Railway Museum in Union, Illinois.
+N&W Class Y3a No. 2050 is also preserved at the Illinois Railway Museum in Union, Illinois.

-Leaders of the Norfolk and Western
+Presidents of the Norfolk and Western

 Thousands of men and women worked for the AM&O and NW after the Civil War.
 Among the leaders were: